maskdotdev/ray/src/api/README.md

-# Nero High-Level API
+# Ray High-Level API

-The `api` module provides a **Drizzle-style, type-safe API** for Nero, a high-performance embedded graph database.
+The `api` module provides a **Drizzle-style, type-safe API** for Ray, a high-performance embedded graph database.
 It wraps the lower-level database primitives with a fluent, ergonomic interface featuring full TypeScript type inference.

 ## Overview

 The API consists of five main modules:

-- **`nero.ts`** - Main entry point and database context
+- **`ray.ts`** - Main entry point and database context
 - **`schema.ts`** - Schema definition with property and relation types
 - **`builders.ts`** - Query builders for insert, update, delete operations
 - **`traversal.ts`** - Graph traversal with filtering and aggregation